-This is more than can be said of Quinine, Arsenic, or any tonic in existence, as their use is ruinous to the constitution and brings on DUMB AGUE, which never allows a person to feel perfectly well for a single moment.
-In illustration of these truths I annex some extracts from a letter just received from a Physician:
+This is more than can be said of Quinne,

+Arsenic, or any tonic in existence, as their

+use is ruinous to the constitution and brings

+on DUMB AGUE, which never allows a person to feel perfectly well for a single moment.

+In illustration of these truthal leaves are

+Any personsending twenty five cents, ep.